Madic-/Sway-DE/README.md

 During installation the script will do the following changes to the system:

-* Add the following repos from fedora copr:
+* Add the following repos from fedora copr (though there are likely to be changed...):

   * [pkgbot/pkgs](https://copr.fedorainfracloud.org/coprs/pkgbot/pkgs/) for the i3 environment